havenprotocol/haven/README.i18n.md

-Monero daemon internationalization
+Haven daemon internationalization
 ==================================

-The Monero command line tools can be translated in various languages.
+The Haven command line tools can be translated in various languages.

-In order to use the same translation workflow as the [Monero Core GUI](https://github.com/havenprotocol/haven-wallet), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [Haven Core GUI](https://github.com/havenprotocol/haven-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators